Sunday Forum 2019-2020

 8: Myra Nicol Williams, Ph.D., former Executive Director of Merck Research Laboratories, Vice President & CIO for Glaxo Inc.; Vice President & Worldwide Director of Information Resources for Glaxo and President & CEO of Molecular Applications Group, a biotechnology company.
 "Drug Pricing - Fair or Foul"

 22: Jenna Buzzacco-Foerster, Dir. of Govt Relations, Naples Chamber of Commerce.
 "The Chamber's Advocacy Work – and why it’s important to the community at large"

 29: Kate Howard, J.D., International professional with expertise in legislative, parliamentary, and not-for-profit institutional strengthening and capacity building.
 "The Camino de Santiago Trail"

-5: John Psaras, Ph.D., former chief scientific officer with the U.S. Department of Energy "Artificial Intelligence"
+5: John Psaras, Ph.D., former chief scientific officer with the U.S. Department of Energy "Artificial Intelligence - Benefits and Risks"

 12: The Rev. Dr. Thomas R. Swears, retired as pastor of the Evangelical Lutheran Church in America (ELCA) in 2006.
 Afterwards, he served for seven additional years as a chaplain and the Supervisor of Chaplains at Avow Hospice.